msroot/vanity/README.md

 1. Ensure that cross-links update the location hash.
 2. Enable the ability to custom-block certain keywords in class names.
 3. Add support for [PHPDoc](http://phpdoc.org) syntax.
+4. Add slip-in support for commenting systems like Disqus, Intense Debate, or something custom.
-4. Support the ability to skip the lexer and jump right into generating docs from the templates and existing XML documents.
+5. Support the ability to skip the lexer and jump right into generating docs from the templates and existing XML documents.
-5. Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.
+6. Switch over to using `DIRECTORY_SEPARATOR` instead of forward slashes, to improve Windows support.

 ## On the shoulders of giants...